 "Huh," she said.

 Truly I resent Oprah.
-She's jovial, and a good journalist, but she rules the world.
+She's jovial, and a good philanthropist, but she rules the world.
 She dictates popular culture, politics, and even empathy.
 Also it's sort of fucked up to me that she's on the cover of her own magazine every month.

 Caitlin flailed out of the door, butt first, with bags of chips in her arms.

 "Fuck you and your hipster bullshit, you unpatriotic dick faces!
 I'm takin' your chips!"
 She screamed and stumbled backwards a few steps.
 The diaper was now replaced by long basketball shorts, and she'd put a kids size t-shirt on top.

 "Steve, call me!"
 She yelled from outside the fence.